Cloud-Temple/terraform-provider-cloudtemple/docs/data-sources/iam_features.md

 page_title: "cloudtemple_iam_features Data Source - terraform-provider-cloudtemple"
 subcategory: "IAM"
 description: |-
+  Used to retrieve all available features in the platform.
   To query this datasource you will need the iam_read role.
 ---

 # cloudtemple_iam_features (Data Source)

+Used to retrieve all available features in the platform.

 To query this datasource you will need the `iam_read` role.